Get Ready To See These L.A. Nail Color Trends EVERYWHERE

-"Pick a color."
+"Pick a colour."
 If those three words tend to put you in a panic at the nail salon, take a deep breath and step away from the polish wall.
-Instead, take cues for your next manicure from the raddest color trends coming out of L.A.
+Instead, take cues for your next manicure from the coolest colour trends coming out of L.A.
 Think: bright pinks and reds, bespoke nudes, and tons of chrome — all hand-picked by the leaders in nail trends.

 The first pro we consulted is Sarah Gibson Tuttle, the boss behind Olive & June: our city's coolest nail salon chain with locations in Santa Monica, Beverly Hills, and Pasadena.
 We've swooned about this salon a lot — and for good reason.
 It is the spot for locals to score a cool-girl manicure in the newest shades, shapes, and designs around.
 (The proof is in the 'grams.)